Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 ## Orthographic Projection

 At Orthographic Projection the coordinates in the eye space are linearly mapped to normalized device coordinates and the clip sapce coordinates are equal the normalized device coordiantes, because the `w` component is 1 (for a carthesian coordinate).
+The value for left, right, bottom, top, near and far define a box.
+All the geometry which is inside the volume of the box is "visible" on the viewport.

 ![Orthographic Projection](image/OrthographicProjection.png)